maddielaw/TravelTracker/README.md

 - username: `traveler50` (with 50 representing the traveler's ID.
 Any number between 1 and 50 is supported)
 - password: `travel`

-The user's travel dashboard is populated using `fetch` and passing in the ID from their username.
-Validation of the username and password is handled based on certain conditions and throws error messages if either the username and/or password is incorrect or not populated.

 ![travelTracker login page](https://media3.giphy.com/media/FSlJC1uvXhdhQAnuza/giphy.gif?cid=790b76118e5d5f6f6c2d03cdd703d6dbe5398aa4c70dbd2c&rid=giphy.gif&ct=g)